 Intelligence increases your mana and energy shield, and energy shield is just a secondary health pool for less tanky characters.

 In path of exile, you have 6 classes to start from with a seventh unlocked during your first playthrough.
 Each of the classes starts somewhere else in the skill tree, three of these classes specialize in one specific attribute while the other three are hybrid classes.
 The seventh character - Scion is the most universal and can specialize in any of the three attributes.
 There are 3 archetypes to choose from each class, but you won’t unlock these until at least Act 3.

 Speaking of the Skill Tree, it can be very overwhelming to new players.
 However, you don’t need to really memorize any of it.
 In fact, your character only gets about 120 points to allocate by max level.

 Which class you choose will determine your starting point on the skill tree.
 The beauty of Path of Exile is that you can start as any character and travel to any passive node you’d like.
-However, for example, if you want a melee character, it will be more efficient to start as a Duelist rather than a Witch since the nodes are closer to his starting point for things like axes and swords etc. Also, whatever you speck into on the tree is not permanent.
-You will get a handful of refund points to speck out points during the leveling process, or you can use a currency item called an Orb of Regret which can be dropped by monsters.
+However, for example, if you want a melee character, it will be more efficient to start as a Duelist rather than a Witch since the nodes are closer to his starting point for things like axes and swords, etc. Also, whatever you spec into on the tree is not permanent.
+You will get a handful of refund points to spec out points during the leveling process, or you can use a currency item called an Orb of Regret which can be dropped by monsters.
 Overall, I’d recommend scoping out the skill tree a little bit and just planning a path to certain nodes you’d like to take as you go before really getting started.